pysat/pysat/docs/new_instrument.rst

 See pysat.utils.time.create_datetime_index for creating a datetime index for an array of irregularly sampled times.

-The output provided by the list_files function that has been pulled into pysat can be inspected from within Python by checking `instrument.files.files`. pysat will invoke the list_files method the first time that particular instrument is instantiated.
+pysat will invoke the list_files method the first time a particular instrument is instantiated.
 After the first instantiation, by default pysat will not search for instrument files as some missions can produce a large number of files which may take time to identify.
 The list of files associated